-For floating rate debt, the analysis is prepared assuming the amount of the debt outstanding at the end of the reporting period was outstanding for the whole year.
+For floating rate debt and interest rate swaps, the analysis is prepared assuming the amount of the instrument outstanding at the end of the reporting period was outstanding for the whole year.
 A 1% (100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-If interest rates had been 100 basis points higher/lower than the base rate and all other variables were held constant, the Company's net income for the year ended December 31, 2021 would decrease/increase by \$8.5 million.
-This is mainly attributable to the Company's exposure to interest rates on its variable rate borrowings.
+If, as at December 31, 2022, interest rates had been 100 basis points higher/lower than the base rate and all other variables were held constant, the Company's net income would decrease/increase by \$7.8 million and the Company's other components of equity would increase/decrease by \$3.8 million for the year ended December 31, 2022.
+This is attributable to the Company's exposure to interest rates on its variable rate borrowings and its interest rate swaps.